 My birds are based on the very successful stud of Mrs Pat Blewett, which I was extremely fortunate to be able to purchase when they were destined for export.
 They have an impeccable pedigree being descended directly from birds bred by the late Ken Shaw and have had no outcrosses to any other breed.
 I am proud to be able to state that my stud of English Show Tipplers is pure and authentic, they are tough, hardy, fit and healthy with good fertility and parental skills and show no indication of any undesirable characteristics.
 I have obtained individual birds from two other breeders whose birds originated from Ken Shaw, and though not unrelated have helped to expand the gene-pool in my stud albeit only marginally!
 I make absolutely no apology for stating that I am indeed very proud of my English Show Tipplers!

 The intrinsic beauty of the English Show Tippler is the colour, a colour which is universally known as ‘Brander Bronze’ – in other parts of the World, the colour is colloquially known as ‘Copper’, ‘Chimney Sweeper’, and ‘Coffee brown’.
-In the English Show Tippler the colour has been perfected to the highest degree being a rich chocolate/chestnut brown with a metallic mauve lustrous sheen ; the tail has a distinct black bar and the primary and secondary flight feathers have contrasting black tips.
+Whilst Brander Bronze is seen in numerous other breeds in the English Show Tippler the colour has been perfected to the highest degree being a rich chocolate/chestnut brown with a metallic mauve lustrous sheen ; the tail has a distinct black bar and the primary and secondary flight feathers have contrasting black tips.
 Difficult to believe that essentially colour is a modified blue!

 Because of its complex genetic make-up the English Show Tippler has always been regarded as a 'difficult' breed.
 There seems to be a mystique about the breed and sadly far too often the genetics of the breed has been misunderstood.